Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 Pulau Maratua

 Partially surrounded by a lagoon, Pulau Maratua is blissfully uncrowded due to its remote setting on the edge of the Derawan archipelago.
 Marutua Island diving is notable for its dramatic walls, spectacular reefs and strong currents.
-The latter attract large schools of barracudas and grey reef sharks, particularly at “The Channel”.
+The latter attracts large schools of barracudas and grey reef sharks, particularly at “The Channel”.

 Schooling eagle rays are also regularly spotted here, together with bumphead parrotfish, LOTS of turtles and occasional thresher sharks.
 To the southeast of the atoll is Pulau Sambit, one of the best places for spotting tiger sharks in the Derawan archipelago.